Chainlink vs Polkadot

 Which is best – Chainlink or Polkadot?

-As an investment, both projects are very promising – which means the question “Chainlink or Polkadot?” may to some extent be redundant, although you must still always remember to your own research and factor in the latest news, trends and developments before making any investment decision.
+As an investment, both projects are very promising – which means the question “Chainlink or Polkadot?” may to some extent be redundant, although you must still always remember to do your own research and factor in the latest news, trends and developments before making any investment decision.

 Similarly, Katharine Wooller, managing director of Dacxi in the UK and Ireland, said that both cryptocurrencies are of interest to investors who want “clean crypto”.

 “Elon Musk’s recent comments about the environmental impact of Bitcoin kicked off a 50% price crash, and, quite rightly, some soul-searching in the crypto industry,” she said.
 “In terms of year-to-date performance, there is not much daylight between Chainlink and Polkadot.
 However, some key differences lead me to believe that Polkadot may well triumph in the short term.

 Chainlink of course, has its own advantages: it is able to link complex fields of information via smart contracts, and will be a major player in data processing.

 Wooller said: “Let us not forget that big data already dominates the world.
 It has proven itself and is used extensively in securing billions of dollars of value in DeFi.
 To my mind, however, Polkadot has a broader use case and ‘fixes’ some of the problems inherent to crypto.”